 This post may contain affiliate links.
 Please read my disclosure policy.

 I’ve enjoyed working with Wellness® over the past several months to help spread the word about their TruFood line of wholesome pet food and treats.
-Today I’m sharing some of my tips for staying fit with your dog and giving you the opportunity to try this great line of pet food.
+Today I’m sharing some of my tips for staying fit with your dog.

 One of the most enjoyable ways to increase your workout regimen is to include your dog, or in my case, dogs.
 By just adding a couple of good hikes to our workout routine each week, we’ve kept Bruno and Bridget happy and healthy and I’ve seen an improvement in my overall fitness, including my weight.
 Walking is fabulous exercise.
 It’s free, you can do it pretty much anywhere, and it’s surprisingly effective for building fitness if you challenge yourself to increase your pace and distance over time.
 We’ve worked our way up gradually and our pups are now capable of going on walks up to 5 miles.
 It’s good for us, it’s good for them!
 But, there are lots of things to consider when working out with your dogs.